TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (12) “Contiguous” means acreage joined by more than one common point, that is, the common boundary is at least one side of a governmental quarter-quarter section.

-(13) “Conventional completion” means a well completion in which the production string of casing has an outside diameter in excess of 2.875 inches.
+(13) “Conventional completion” means a well completion in which the production string of casing has an outside diameter exceeding 2.875 inches.

 (14) “Conventional multiple completion” means a completion in which two or more common sources of supply are produced through one or more strings of tubing installed within a single casing string, with the production from each common source of supply completely segregated by means of packers.